akgulnali/work-order/README.md

 The resuls are sorted by deadline in ascending order.

-To see the workers which are assigned to an order you to select GET method from the dropdown and type the below url into the url bar. ou need to give the correct order id to see the assigned workers.
-(Id may varrys.).
+To see the workers which are assigned to an order you to select GET method from the dropdown and type the below url into the url bar.
+You need to give the correct order id to see the assigned workers.
+(Id may varys.).
 A max of 5 workers can work on one order.

 http://localhost:3000/api/v1/orders/1/workers

-## Deployment

-I was not able to enough time to deploy this project to the Heroku.
-If I had enough time, I could deploy it.

 ## Authors